-- avoiding foods containing high levels of purine (the chemical involved in the production of uric acid), such as red meat, offal, oily fish, seafood and foods containing yeast extract – see the gout and diet leaflet (PDF, 1Mb) produced by the UK Gout Society
+- avoiding foods containing high levels of purine (the chemical involved in the production of uric acid), such as red meat, offal, oily fish, seafood and foods containing yeast extract.

 - avoiding sugary drinks and snacks – these are associated with an increased risk of gout